No Weighted-Regret Learning in Adversarial Bandits with Delays: Problem Formulation

-We assume that the feedback includes the timestamp when the cost was generated.
-This is a mild assumption as the timestamp information is available in many applications of interest.
-If the delays are bounded by $d$, \citet{cesa2018nonstochastic} have shown that EXP3 can still be implemented even with no timestamps, with regret $O(\sqrt{dTK\ln{K}})$ instead of $O\left(\sqrt{\left(d+K\right)T\ln{K}}\right)$.
-For our case of unbounded delays, it is not clear if FKM and EXP3 can be implemented without timestamps.
+We assume that the cost feedback includes the timestamp of the action that incurred this cost.
+This is indeed the case in many applications, such as when robots take physical actions, a recommendation is made to a customer or a treatment is given to a patient.
+If the delays are bounded by $d$, \citet{cesa2018nonstochastic} have shown that EXP3 can still be implemented even with no timestamps, with expected regret $O(\sqrt{dTK\log {K}})$ instead of $O\left(\sqrt{\left(d+K\right)T\log {K}}\right)$.
+For our unbounded delays case, it is not clear if FKM or EXP3 can be implemented without timestamps.

 The set of costs (feedback samples) received \textbf{and} used at round $t$ is denoted $\mathcal{S}_{t}$, so $s\in\mathcal{S}_{t}$ means that the cost of $\boldsymbol{a}_{s}$ from round $s$ is received and used at round $t$.
 Since the game lasts for $T$ rounds, all costs for which $t+d_{t}>T$ are never received.
 Of course, the value of $d_{t}$ does not matter as long as $t+d_{t}>T$, and these are just samples that the adversary chose to prevent the player from receiving.
 We name these costs the missing samples and denote their set by $\mathcal{M}.$